-This post will cover how to configure a Linux system to a router, which I have already tested with a standard server(Ubuntu 16.04 in ESXi) and Raspberry Pi 3.
+This post will cover how to configure a Linux computer to a router, which I have already tested with a standard server(Ubuntu 16.04 in ESXi) and Raspberry Pi 3.

 - some hardware running with two or more network interfaces

 - a shadowsocks account, which can be easily deployed in VPS(Linode, Digital Ocean, etc)

 - configure linux kernel to provide ipv4 packet forwarding